 Car wash in Copenhagen – shot using Mamiya Sekor AF 80mm f2.8

 Square format of the sensor is good for isolating subjects (person or objects), but not good for landscape / cityscape because you get too much foreground (and often foreground is just dirt or road) or sky.
 The 3:2 format (that you have on APS-C or full frame) is very good for cityscape / landscape.
 Sadly it doesn’t look like any 3:2 medium format cameras exists, only 1:1 or 4:3.
+But I do really enjoy the 1:1 format for isolating subjects I find, you have to think a bit different and not use a to wide lens (80mm is my favorite).

 The Phase One DF that I ended up getting is a very good camera that I enjoyed using.
 It is very very big and heavy, but I still managed to bring it everywhere I went the last couple of months.
 People always mention that Phase One cameras are for studio use, not for outdoor, but it worked out ok for me.
 The Phase One DF has a lot of pro features that no other DSLR I owed had, i.e. when you setup a timer, you can pick how many seconds precisely, how many photos to shoot after the timer and how big interval between each photo.
 There is also the Phase One DF+ with faster autofocus and ability to calibrate auto focus for each lens, I might consider that one day.
 The newer and very expensive Phase One XF don’t support the Kodak DCS 645 Pro Back.